vinayakyengandul/greytrix-ui-kit/README.md

       - **dropDownBackGround** - Color - This is dropdown background color.
       - **valueTextStyle** - TextStyle - This is dropdown Text Style.
       - **isReadOnly** - bool - This is Field is Required or not.
+      - **inputDecoration** - InputDecoration - The border, labels, icons, and styles used to decorate a Material Design.
+      - **validationHandler** - Function(dynamic) - The user's input isn't valid the validate function condition for this widget
+      - **itemType** - GtDropDownFormFieldItemType - This is dropdown Item data type enum to define DropDownMenuItem buildIn.
+Default type is GtDropDownFormFieldItemType.MAP.
+      - **dropDownFormFieldIsCustom** - GtDropDownFormFieldIsCustom - This is dropdown Field MenuItems is Custom or default enum type.
+Default type is GtDropDownFormFieldIsCustom.DEFAULT.
+      - **itemCustomWidget** - DropdownMenuItem<dynamic> Function(dynamic) - This is Custom widget return the DropDownMenuItem if GtDropDownFormFieldIsCustom.CUSTOM.
+      - **listLookupField** - Map<String, dynamic> - This is Map parameter type for ItemType is List then it will required for and display as value and key.
+      - **looupKeyVisibile** - bool - This is ItemType is List then listLookupField parameter map keys display when its true, default is false.

    - Example